Adverbs of Manner for intermediate learners

 She is

-One of the ways to understand the difference between adjectives and adverbs is that:
+One way to distinguish between adjectives and adverbs is to note that:

 - Adverbs modify main verbs not linking verbs